Workshops & Lectures

 The use of cell phones and electronics is not permitted on the cabin property.

-Getting there: Take the Long Island Railroad to Bay Shore, then take the Fire Island Ferry to Atlantique.
+Getting there: Take the Long Island Railroad to Bay Shore, then take the Fire Island Ferry to Dunewood or Atlantique.
 Check the ferry schedule at http://www.fireislandferries.com/schedules/dunewoodatlantique.
 Fire Island has no automobiles.
 Getting from Atlantique to the cabin requires walking approximately 1/4 mile, partly along a sandy beach.
-The cabin does have a hand cart and someone will meet the ferry with it, but you will likely have to carry at least some of your luggage, so pack accordingly.
+The walk from Dunewood is about a mile.
+The cabin does have a hand cart and someone can meet the ferry with it if arrangements are made in advance, but you will likely have to carry at least some of your luggage, so pack accordingly.
+AMC will send directions with your confirmation.

 Weekends at the Fire Island cabin: Typically special events are scheduled for summer weekends.
 The event includes meals, accommodations and activities.
 There is a set price for the entire weekend and advance registration is required.
 Check the AMC Fire Island cabin schedule at http://www.amc-ny.org/facilities-services/fireisland for more information.